mgsima/interlinear-book-creator/README.md

 ## Built With
 - Python - The programming language used.
 - PostgreSQL - Database system used for storing translations.

+## Roadmap

+# Enhancement Wishlist

+This list represents a collection of potential enhancements for the Interlinear Book Project.
+Community members are encouraged to explore and contribute.

+### Languages and Translation
+- [ ] Support for additional languages.
+- [ ] Context-aware translation enhancements

+### User Interface and Experience
+- [ ] Specialized CSS themes for interlinear texts
+- [ ] Customizable reader interface options

+### Data and Formats
+- [ ] Support for more file types (e.g., `.epub`, `.pdf`)

+_We welcome contributions and suggestions to expand this list._

 ## License
 This project is licensed under the MIT License - see the `LICENSE.md` file for details.